 2.1 More Pivot Table Designs

-- If these styles don’t fulfill your purpose, you can choose more styles by clicking on the following button.
+- If these styles don’t fulfill your purpose, you can choose more styles by clicking the following button.

 2.2 Tuning Pivot Table Styles